technologiestiftung/qtrees-ai-data/README.md

 By default, the data is stored into `data/db/<qtrees_version>`.
 If you run it locally, `qtrees_version` is set as `local`.

-If you want to store somewhere else, just provide the destination folder, e.g.
+If you want to store it somewhere else, just provide the destination folder, e.g.
 ```
 . scripts/script_backup_db_data.sh data/foo
 ```